-The Authority has 1 finance lease arrangements as a lessor:
+The Authority has 2 finance lease arrangements as a lessor:

-In 2011/2012, the Authority entered into a 50 year arrangement to lease part of the General Offices building in Ebbw Vale to the Gwent Joint Records Committee hosted by Torfaen CBC, for housing of the Gwent County Archives facility.
+• In 2011/2012, the Authority entered into a 50 year arrangement to lease part of the General Offices building in Ebbw Vale to the Gwent Joint Records Committee hosted by Torfaen CBC, for housing of the Gwent County Archives facility.

-In 2021/2022, the Authority entered into a 7 year lease arrangement with Aneurin Leisure Trust in relation to equipment.
+• In 2021/2022, the Authority entered into a 7 year lease arrangement with Aneurin Leisure Trust in relation to equipment.

-The Authority has a gross investment in the lease, made up of the minimum lease payments expected to be received over the remaining lease term.
+The Authority has a gross investment in the leases, made up of the minimum lease payments expected to be received over the remaining lease term.

-The gross investment in the leases in relation to this asset is made up as follows:
+The gross investment in the leases relating to these assets is made up as follows: